 - What’s one thing you’re proud of right now?

-- Describe a time when you felt the most frightened.
+- Describe a time when you felt frightened.
+(This can take up a lot of time, with lots of interesting stories.)

 - Other than your parents, who had the greatest positive impact on you?
 What did the person do?
 How did you feel about it?